 Breast enhancement surgery often takes between 60 to 90 minutes.
 Before surgery, patients must follow the guidance from their surgeon regarding eating, drinking and taking medications the night and weeks before.

 Selecting a highly trained and experienced surgeon will ensure they are using the most tried and tested methods.
 This includes the use of the Keller Funnel to place breast implants.
 Learn about the benefits of the Keller Funnel for breast enhancement here.

 There are two common breast implant shapes.
 Depending on the type of results the patient wants from breast augmentation, the surgeon can use round or anatomical shaped breast implants.

 Round implants provide more overall volume to the breast and are a good option for patients who want more cleavage and volume in the upper part of the breast.

 Anatomical implants are also known as teardrop breast implants.
 Their shape mimics the shape of natural breasts.

 This breast implant shape is a good option for those who want a more natural-looking final result from breast augmentation.

-Your surgeon will take great care when placing incisions during breast augmentation to make sure the final results are not distracted from by scarring.
+The surgeon will take great care when placing incisions during breast augmentation to make sure the final results are not distracted from by scarring.